-The Mahjong tile games below are fun, plus they train brain skills such as concentration and visual perception.
+The Mahjong tile games above are fun, plus they train brain skills such as concentration and visual perception.
 Clear matching tiles from the board before time runs out.

 Mahjong is known by many other names, including Mahjongg, Majong, Mah-jong, Mahjong Solitaire, Chinese tile games, and Shanghai Games.
 No matter what you call it, this ancient Chinese puzzle game is a great workout for your brain.